Skip to main content

 Why is this important?

-In humanitarian crises, people need material assistance such as food, water, medical assistance, and psychological support.
-However, in situations of violence or deprivation, they also need specific support to cover the broader issues of personal safety and dignity.
+In humanitarian crises, people need basic assistance such as food, water, medical, and psychological assistance.
+But when there’s violence and hardship, they also need specific support to stay safe and keep their dignity.

 How are we helping?